alphagov/govuk-developer-docs/source/manual/upgrading-mysql.html.md

 It is safe to reboot the `_backup` and `_slave-2` machines on production as they are not actively used by sites and will not cause 500 errors.

-The following Puppet classes will need upgrading:
+The following Puppet classes will need upgrading in [`govuk-puppet`](https://github.com/alphagov/govuk-puppet):

 MySQL cluster: